felixfontein/acme-certificate/roles/letsencrypt/code/README.md

 by running it somewhere else.
 It does needs access to your private Let's Encrypt account key.
 Please note that this code is somewhat experimental, so don't use this in production environments without checking the code first.
-Since there isn't too much code (around 765 lines, including docstrings and CLI help) this should be manageable.
+Since there isn't too much code (834 lines, including docstrings and CLI help) this should be manageable.

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE KEYS!**